SzymonKubica/ebpf-on-micrcontrollers-research/explorations/rust-on-esp.md

 analyse the project.
 Some features such as proc macro expansion don't work, however I was able to get jump to def and autocompletions to work in vscode.

-## How to configure rust-analyzer on neovim
+## Configuring rust-analyzer for neovim

-The below steps were tested on my machine and so far the go-to-definition and documentation on hower functionalities work fine.

 1. Use your package manager to get the simrat39/rust-tools.nvim plugin
 2. Use the following configuration: